yohanmonnot/cyberdiag_b/bash-app/modules/memoryUsage/README.md

 Description
 -----------
-This module collects system memory and swap usage and prints a JSON object containing two sections: `memory` (total, used, free, shared, buff_cache, available) and `swap` (total, used, free).
+This module collects system memory and swap usage and calculates a global score based on memory usage percentage.
+It prints a JSON object containing three keys: `memory` (detailed memory usage), `swap` (detailed swap usage), and `score` (an integer score).

 Metadata
 --------